 Biomarkers are molecular substances in the body that can be used to indicate health or disease.
-These biomarkers can be found in blood, urine, other body fluids and tissue.
-Prostate cancer is just one example of where the use of biomarkers can lead to individualized diagnosis and treatment.
+These biomarkers can be found in tissue, blood, urine and other body fluids.
+Prostate and ovarian cancers are two examples of how the use of biomarkers can lead to individualized diagnosis and treatment.

-The Biomarker Discovery Program aims to solve clinical dilemmas like this across a spectrum of diseases.
+The program aims to solve clinical dilemmas like this across a spectrum of diseases.
 For prostate cancer, if we can find molecular biomarkers that predict the course of each patient's disease, we could reduce overtreatment of more than 50,000 U.S. men a year while also minimizing undertreatment, overdiagnosis and underdiagnosis.

 This project's goal is to use biomarkers to better stratify men with prostate cancer and individualize their treatment.
 This includes separating insignificant prostate cancer from significant prostate cancer on needle biopsy specimens and identifying particularly aggressive prostate cancer in men undergoing surgery.

 To accomplish this, we are performing genetic profiling of insignificant, significant and aggressive prostate cancer using whole-genome sequencing technologies to discover DNA alterations that characterize an individual tumor and provide information on tumor behavior.

 This projects aims to assess the level of surgery required for a patient undergoing treatment for endometrial cancer.
 Endometrial cancer first spreads to lymph nodes surrounding the uterus, so during surgery, it is important to remove the uterus and the regional lymph nodes — a procedure called a lymphadenectomy — so that all the cancer is removed and the patient is treated appropriately.